LauraNolan/marti/crits/core/README.md

 A kill chain identifies where in the attack process the TLO is/was.

-Kill Chain was based off of the way CRITs implimeted Sectors.
+Kill Chain was based off of the way CRITs implemented Sectors.

 ---